yeungchenwa/yeungchenwa/README.md

 ## Research Interest

-* Multi-modality Generation and Editing
+* Post-Train for Multi-modality Generation and Editing
 * Visual Text Generation and Editing
-* Unifying Understanding and Generation Model
+* Unifying Understanding and Generation for Next Generation Model